 Hunter: The Hunter Archetype gives us a lot of straight-up damage with some decent defensive perks.
 Our other choice would be the Beast Master archetype.
 However, it does not fit the vibe we’re going for.
 We want to be quick, have a lot of burst damage, and be able to maneuver around easily.
 Beast Master provides a lot more utility, but less damage and we would have to maneuver both ourselves AND our companion around to be effective.

 Hunter’s Prey: We have 3 separate choices for this feature: Colossus Slayer, Giant Killer, and Horde Breaker.
 Depending on the situation I would say both Colossus Slayer and Horde Breaker have their place in this build.
 Giant Killer is great if you are specifically hunting large beasts or creatures, but this build is a humanoid tracker and hunter.

 Colossus Slayer is the single target choice for us.
 “When you hit a creature with a weapon attack, the creature takes an extra 1d8 damage if it’s below its hit point maximum” (once per turn).
 This is very useful for bursting down a target after we’ve initially weakened it.
 You won’t be very tanky so ending a fight or quickly killing/incapacitating your target quickly is a must.

-Personally though I’d take the Colossus Slayer as you are almost always guaranteed an extra 1d8 damage against a target on most rounds after the initial round of a fight.
-Horde Breaker is good if you’ll be against groups of creatures on a regular basis.
+Personally, though I’d take the Colossus Slayer as you are almost always guaranteed an extra 1d8 damage against a target on most rounds after the initial round of a fight.
+Horde Breaker is good if you’ll be against groups of creatures regularly.